The blog’s goal is to move people into positive thinking and action. The blog leans more heavily to the left than the right.

 Commitment: We ask that you commit to providing at least one opinion piece every month to six weeks over the course of a year.
 Submit posts more frequently if you feel compelled to do so.
 Please note: We know this is an add-on to your already-busy schedule, so we’re very understanding if you’re unable to contribute every month.

-Audiences: The blog’s primary audience is middle-class Americans.
-Decision-makers and the news media are secondary audiences, yet still very important.
+Audiences: The blog’s primary audience: concerned Americans.
+Decision-makers and the news media are also audiences.

 Now, having listed those heavily serious topics above, please be aware that writers are encouraged to focus on other subjects, too—humor, challenges of daily life, history, travel, adventure, relationships, and other topics that would interest and entertain readers, or otherwise enrich their lives.

 - Write posts that interest readers throughout the U.S., particularly middle-class Americans, rather than solely readers in your own community.

 - As much as possible, humanize your post by including information about individuals and how they may be impacted by an issue.